 As a rescue and adoption organization, we are always seeking safe, secure and stable environments to place kitties into as their furever home.
 This expanded version of the SAFE Place program that we started elsewhere, builds on the same tenets and philosophy as the original program, and seeks to fill the gap left when it became inactive due to time and budget constrictions.
 SAFE Placements is not affiliated with any other institutions or agencies and is a stand-alone program administered by LiFeline Adoptions, Inc.

-LiFeline Adoptions Inc is spearheading a pilot program as part of SAFE Placements, in an effort to find safe, long term living environments until permanently placed.
-This involves Pet Assisted Therapy whereby carefully screened cats will be made available by us in facilities to provide companionship, affection and love to residents there, as Pet Assisted Therapy kitties, but, in this case it will be on an extended basis.
+LiFeline Adoptions Inc runs SAFE Placements program, in an effort to find safe, long term living environments extended stay or adoptions.
+This involves Animal Companions whereby carefully screened cats will be made available by us in facilities to provide companionship, affection and love to residents there, as "fosters" of a sort, but, in the explicit hopes cats get adopted.

 We will maintain ownership and responsibility for the cat including food, litter and veterinary care, while the cat resides in the facility.
 Beyond the obvious benefits to residents, the cats will benefit from attention, affection, playtime, companionship and entertainment.
 Cats who are very social, outgoing, cuddly and otherwise mellow companions will enjoy being cared for while they stay there by multiple residents as well as staff.